Plumber who enjoys golf and spending time with his grandkids

 Life After Zephyr Valves:

-The procedure went smoothly for me.
+The procedure went smooth for me.
 After two days, I was on the regular ward.
 By day three I knew for sure that things were better.
-My grandson came to see me and we walked around the floor together and my oxygen stayed in the 90s.
+My grandson came to see me, and we walked around the floor together and my oxygen stayed in the 90s.
 On my last day in the hospital, I walked around that floor six times, and my oxygen stayed in the 90s.
 Let me tell you, I cried tears of joy!

 A few months after my procedure I did have to have one of my valves replaced because it moved.
 Even with having that issue, I would do it again in a heartbeat.

 Since I have had the valves so many things are easier.
-Eating is easier, so I’ve even gained some needed weight.
+Eating is easier so I’ve even gained some needed weight.
 My breathing is not labored anymore.
 I still use my inhalers, but not as often as I did.
 I don’t need my nebulizer anymore at all.

 I’m back working and recently completed a plumbing job by myself.
 Best of all, I am able to get out socializing again.
-I was at a cousin’s house last weekend for a party and I was able to have a drink and enjoy myself.
+I was at a cousin’s house last weekend for a party, and I was able to have a drink and enjoy myself.
 I am looking forward to enjoying more time with my three grandkids who all live nearby.
 I feel alive again!

-My message to everyone suffering with COPD and emphysema is if you qualify for the valves, go for it!
+My message to everyone suffering with severe COPD and emphysema is if you qualify for the valves, go for it!
 It’s been a miracle for me.
 It has made a huge difference in the quality of my life and my kids’ lives.
 They aren’t worrying about me constantly anymore.
 I am not cured, but I am living again!